 The Panetta Internship "begins with an intensive two-week course at California State University, Monterey Bay with Leon Panetta and other seasoned veterans explaining how the legislative process actually works.
 Then each intern is assigned to a Capitol Hill office of a member of the California congressional delegation to work for two and a half months."
 The internship covers all expenses, including lodging in and travel to Washington, D.C.

-A profile of recent Political Science student Aaron Chua (pictured at right), who was selected for both the Panetta Internship and Capital Fellows Program, is here.
+Recent Political Science student Aaron Chua (pictured at right), was selected for both the Panetta Internship and Capital Fellows Program.
+Read Aaron Chua's profile.
 During the latter half of the program, Chua worked for several months as an intern in the D.C. office of Rep. John Garamendi, whose California district includes Sacramento and Davis.
 Chua attended briefings, assembled talking points for the congressman, wrote a policy paper on U.S.-China relations and researched water politics in the San Joaquin Valley River Delta.